 What is Google Analytics?

-Google Analytics is a program that allows you to track useful information about your campground’s website in a simple, easy-to-understand way.
+Google Analytics is a program that allows you to track useful information about your campground’s website design in a simple, easy-to-understand way.
 It’s an excellent resource for understanding how your online presence is helping to generate leads or drive customers to you.

 Once you get a feel for how Analytics works, you can also integrate things like a Google Adwords account in with it to see all of your online marketing data in one place.